-The General and In-House Counsel (G/IHC) Externship will provide students with an understanding of roles general counsel and in-house lawyers play while offering them an opportunity to experience that work firsthand at placements in for profit, nonprofit, and startup corporations.
+The General and In-House Counsel (G/IHC) Externship will provide students with an understanding of roles general counsel and in-house lawyers play while offering them an opportunity to experience that work firsthand at placements in for profit and startup corporations.
 There are four sections offered during the year.
 The term they are available is included with each section description.

 This 2-hour externship seminar will explore areas of the law that are integral to a general counsel or in-house practice.
 Students will learn to approach legal issues from the perspective of the attorney whose job is simultaneously to be both lawyer and client.
 The seminar component will also explore the ethical considerations of G/IHC attorneys including conflicts of interest and confidentiality.
 G/IHC are in a unique position at the intersection of law and business or operations; we will discuss how the G/IHC attorney must be fluent and able to explain legal rules and processes to artists, business people, educators and other professionals, and to ensure that the legal team understands business or operations considerations and context.
 The seminar component will integrate students’ field-based learning experiences into our weekly discussions and facilitate students’ reflection on those general counsel or in-house placements.
 The seminar component will also include a number of simulations and feature guest speakers who will be able to share their varied experiences as general or in house counsel.